Mosquitoes

 Antennae: About the same length as the proboscis; males have feathery antennae while females have thread-like antennae

-Head: Small head with large compound eyes and a long, tube-like mouth (proboscis) used to suck up fluids; look for a pale band around the middle of the dark-colored
+Head: Small head with large compound eyes and a long, tube-like mouth (proboscis) with a pale band around the middle

-Body: Elongated, rusty-colored body speckled with dark and light markings; abdomen has white bands on the sides; look for a pale, yellowish stripe running down its back
+Body: Slender, elongated, golden-brown body speckled with dark and light markings; abdomen has yellowish bands on the sides; look for a pale, yellowish stripe running down its back

-Wings: One pair of long, narrow wings that are smoky gray and speckled with dark and pale scales
+Wings: 1 pair of long, narrow wings that are smoky gray and speckled with dark and pale scales

 Common Malaria Mosquito